pradumnjha/pradumnjha/README.md

 # Hi there, I'm Pradumn Jha! 👋

 Welcome to my GitHub profile!
-I am a **Cloud (Azure) and DevOps Engineer/Architect** with over **4.4 years of experience** in designing, automating, and optimizing cloud infrastructure and processes.
+I am a **Cloud and DevOps Engineer/Architect** with over **4.4 years of experience** in designing, automating, and optimizing cloud infrastructure and processes.

 ---